 When filing a lawsuit against a trucking company, it needs to be done very quickly.
 A trucking company is expected to keep their log books for six months.
 The truck driver, however, only has to keep theirs for seven days.
 This means that a delay in filing a suit could lead to incriminating evidence being lost forever.

 Such an accident will likely be a very emotional and stressful time for all involved.
 This means it is necessary to approach a lawyer even when there are other very urgent things that require your focus.
 Sadly, time is a luxury that is rarely available in these cases and action needs to be taken quickly.
 If action is not taken quickly enough, then reaching a settlement may become impossible.
 This will leave you without the compensation you deserve for the accident.

-Most motor vehicle accidents are serious, but they can be especially serious when trucks are involved.
+Most motor vehicle accidents are serious, but they can be especially serious when semi-truck crashes is involved.
 These enormous hunks of metal can do an incredible amount of damage when they collide with something.
 This can mean severe damage to vehicles and also serious injuries to the people involved.

 If you have been in a truck accident, a Tampa truck accident attorney can help.

-Accidents involving trucks can have unique problems when it comes to settlements.
+Accidents involving tractor-trailer trucks can have unique problems when it comes to settlements.
 Our auto accident attorneys know how to deal with truck accidents to help you get the right settlement.
-Below are some examples of what needs to be done when dealing with truck accidents.
+Below are some examples of what needs to be done when dealing with truck accident claims.

 With so many dollars at stake, the trucking company and their insurance company start to defend a trucking accident case immediately after an accident.